rhomobile/rhomobile-docs/eb/en/edge/api/Log.md

 ####Type
 <span class='text-info'>STRING</span>
 ####Description
 Path to the log file including file name.
 The path is relative to the platform specific application root or start if from '/' if you wish to store elsewhere ('/mnt/sdcard/myapp.log').
-Default file path is Log.txt
+Default file path is Config.xml
 ####Access